Geography

 A focus for us this year has been to help students become more independent in their approach to revision and we have trialled a number of approaches including using Carousel Learning and creating our own revision site.
 This has been successful with students and shared with all staff as an example of good practice.

 Our curriculum is strengthened by offering a range of enrichment opportunities.
 All students are involved in experiencing fieldwork techniques outside of the classroom, competitions, and participation in our annual ‘Cultural Day’.
-Geography film club and Eco-Club are also open to all students.
+Our geography podcast group is open to all KS4 students.

 It is often said that there is no such thing as a geography job – rather there are a multitude of jobs that geographers can do.
 The nature of working lives is changing, it is less likely that you will spend all of your working life in one organisation or even sector.
 Geography sets you up for this future by providing you with a wide range of transferable skills such as being a good communicator, having strong presentation skills, competent using ICT, being able to conduct research, working effectively in a team and using a variety of sources to produce work of high written quality.